 three trainee-invited speakers.
 We analyzed the demographics of invited speakers and faculty hosts for five

-academic years (Fall 2014 - Spring 2019), and compared them to the current trainees when the data were
+academic years (Fall 2014 - Spring 2019), and compared their demographics to current trainees.
+Current trainees were defined as any graduate student or postdoctoral fellow within the department at the point of data analysis (Spring 2019).

-analyzed (Spring 2019).
-Each speaker was only counted once and those listed as departmental faculty
+Each speaker was only counted once and department faculty members who invited the speaker were defined as “hosts”.

-members or as a “host” at any point could not also be considered “invited speakers”.
 The list of faculty

 hosts was used as a proxy for faculty demographics since as hosts, these faculty members are visible